Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/transport_condition_card.rst

   NEUMANN : Specified solute flux (**not currently implemented**)

-  ZERO_GRADIENT : Zero diffusive gradient for inflow and outflow.
+  ZERO_GRADIENT : Zero diffusive gradient for outflow.
 Do not use for inflow boundaries.

   EQUILIBRIUM : Only applicable to the :ref:`source-sink-card` card.